nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/migration/migration_sysbuild.rst

 Incompatibities
 ===============

-In the sysbuild release included in the |NCS| 2.7, the following features of the multi-image builds using child an parent images are not supported:
+In the sysbuild release included in the |NCS| 2.7, the following features of the multi-image builds using child and parent images are not supported:

 * Using pre-built HEX files for images (like MCUboot).
     All images in a project will be built from source